Three Card Monte by Dai Vernon, Michael Skinner, Harry Anderson, Wolfgang Moser, Peter Nardi, Daniel Madison, Terry Chou, and Jeki Yoo

 AlakazamMagicUK says...

-The playful banter and clear instructions make this tutorial both educational and entertaining.
+The 'Three-Card Monte' is a classic street scam where the Queen of Hearts appears to be easy to track, but the magician's clever moves make it impossible.
 They also emphasize the trick's unfair nature and deliver a lighthearted warning to avoid betting on it in real life.

 AMillionCardTricks says...